Aerospace Systems Engineering and Transportation Laboratory

 Mehedi is a graduate student who completed his Bachelor's in Mechanical Engineering from Bangladesh University of Engineering & Technology.
 Upon his arrival in Fayetteville, he found the place reminiscent of Darjeeling, a scenic town in the Himalayan foothills.
 Welcome Mehedi to this beautiful city and campus!

-Welcome to our talented undergraduate students to the ASYST Lab!
+First set of undergraduate students joined the ASYST Lab!

 Sydney Sommers, Lauren Westfall, Ryker Davis, and Samson Parker have joined the ASYST Lab and are motivated to work towards their individual projects.
 More details coming soon!